oficialzine-glitch/APP/CREATE_TABLE_INSTRUCTIONS.md

-# Fix Missing facial_analyses Table
+# Fix Missing facial_profiles Table

-The `facial_analyses` table doesn't exist in your Supabase database.
+The `facial_profiles` table doesn't exist in your Supabase database.
 You need to create it manually.

 ## Steps to Fix: